Energy inequalities for cutoff functions of $p$-energies on metric measure spaces: Statement of main results

-As a direct consequence of the above result, we obtain the singularity of the associated $p$-energy measure with respect to the Hausdorff measure on the Sierpi\'nski carpet for \emph{all} $p>1$, as stated below.
-This sharpens our earlier result \cite[Corollary 2.5]{Yan25c} and provides a complete answer to \cite[Problem 10.5]{MS23} in the special case of the Sierpi\'nski carpet.
+As a direct consequence of the above result, we establish that, on the Sierpi\'nski carpet, for \emph{all} $p>1$, the cutoff Sobolev inequality holds and the associated $p$-energy measure is singular with respect to the Hausdorff measure, as stated below.
+This sharpens our earlier result \cite[Corollary 2.5]{Yan25c} and provides a complete answer to \cite[Problem 10.5]{MS25} in the special case of the Sierpi\'nski carpet.